Sun outage

 A Sun outage, Sun transit, or Sun fade is an interruption in or distortion of geostationary satellite signals caused by interference (background noise) of the Sun when it falls directly behind a satellite which an Earth station is trying to receive data from or transmit data to.
-It usually occurs briefly to such satellites twice per year and such earth stations install temporary or permanent guards to their receiving systems to prevent equipment damage.
+It usually occurs briefly to such satellites twice per year and such Earth stations install temporary or permanent guards to their receiving systems to prevent equipment damage.

 Sun outages occur before the March equinox (in February and March) and after the September equinox (in September and October) for the Northern Hemisphere, and occur after the March equinox and before the September equinox for the Southern Hemisphere.
-At these times, the apparent path of the Sun across the sky takes it directly behind the line of sight between an earth station and a satellite.
+At these times, the apparent path of the Sun across the sky takes it directly behind the line of sight between an Earth station and a satellite.
 The Sun radiates strongly across the entire spectrum, including the microwave frequencies used to communicate with satellites (C band, Ku band, and Ka band), so the Sun swamps the signal from the satellite.
 The effects of a Sun outage range from partial degradation (increase in the error rate) to the total destruction of the signal.
 The effect sweeps from north to south from approximately 20 February to 20 April, and from south to north from approximately 20 August to 20 October, affecting any specific location for less than 12 minutes a day for a few consecutive days.

 Effect on Indian stock exchanges

 In India, the BSE (Bombay Stock Exchange) and NSE (National Stock Exchange) use VSATs (Very Small Aperture Terminals) for members (e.g. stockbrokers) to connect to their trading systems.
 VSATs depend upon satellites for connectivity between the terminals/systems.
-Hence, these exchanges are, with considerable predictability, affected by the annual Sun outages.
-Both typically close from 11:45 to 12:30 during "sun outages" — times vary depending on the earth's orbit and satellites' exact locations.
-The interference to satellites' signals has been shown to disturb smooth transmission of data of online transactions so, for fairness, these share markets are closed for these short times each year.
-Trading is normally extended the same day to compensate for the lost time.
+Hence, these exchanges are, with considerable predictability, affected by sun outages.

+Until 2009, both BSE and NSE interrupted trading sessions due to sun outages.
+As of 2009, this practice ended, with the stock exchanges urging members to "review their current connectivity set up" and making "alternative arrangements for continuing trading without any disruption".